DontFearAlgorithms/DontFearAlgorithms/ReadMe.md

 - Kotlin
 - jRuby
 - Julia
+- Hy

-** I'll rely on SageMath and Mathematica for various understanding and exploring various mathematical ideas and concepts.
+** I'll rely on SageMath and Mathematica for understanding and exploring various mathematical ideas and concepts.

 ## Books

 - Introduction to Algorithms, CLRS
 - Algorithms, Sedgewick
-- Algorithm Design and Applications, Goodrich
 - An Introduction to Analysis of Algorithms, Sedgewick
 - Cracking the Coding Interview, McDowell
 - Discrete Mathematics, Rosen